 When a custom vulnerability is being added to the Report Policy, Firewall Compatible input should be checked to determine whether the vulnerability is a WAF Rule generation compatible one.

 How Acunetix 360 Creates Rules for Vulnerabilities

-Since vulnerable payloads can be used in different locations such as cookies, query strings and XML bodies for example, proper rule creation is critical.
+Since vulnerable payloads can be used in different locations such as cookies, query strings, and XML bodies, proper rule creation is critical.
 While integrating WAFs, Acunetix 360 focused on creating rules to block only vulnerable requests.
 For this reason, RegEx patterns are used for each vulnerability or vulnerability family.
-But RegEx patterns may sometimes not be possible, or in some cases they may have limited use for WAFs.
+But RegEx patterns may sometimes not be possible, or in some cases, they may have limited use for WAFs.

 For RegEx pattern usage details, see the WAF document links listed above.

 Where it is not possible to use RegExes, Acunetix 360 creates rules containing the HTTP Method and Request URL.
 But this causes requests that do not have vulnerable inputs to be blocked.
 So vulnerable endpoints should be fixed as soon as possible and the WAF rule should be removed so as not to block every user.